Understanding Access Modifiers in C#

 Internal Access Modifier:

-Using internal keyword we apply internal access modifier to an object, those Objects are accessible only inside its own assembly but can not be accessed in other assemblies:
+Using an internal keyword we apply an internal access modifier to an object, those Objects are accessible only inside their own assembly but can not be accessed in other assemblies:

 Example: